Snowflake-Labs/sfquickstarts/site/devlabs/Resource Optimization - Usage Monitoring.md

-summary: This is a guide that can be used to help customers setup and run queries pertaining to monitoring usage that might be causing over-consumption.
+summary: This guide can be used to help customers setup and run queries pertaining to monitoring usage that might be causing over-consumption.
 id: resourceoptimization-usagemonitoring
-categories: data-science
+categories: resource-optimization
 environments: web
 status: Published
 feedback link: https://github.com/Snowflake-Labs/devlabs/issues